Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 4. Finally, we provide personalized lifestyle and health recommendations based on hundreds to thousands of studies, tailored to your DNA.

-All of this information is available in your SelfDecode Reports.
+All of this information is available in your SelfDecode reports.

-How Imputation Works
+How Imputation Works in Detail

-To understand imputation, let’s review some basic biology:
+To understand imputation, let's review some fundamentals:

 • You inherit half of your DNA from each parent, so your genome is a unique mix of their DNA.